Danny-M108/Shopify-Case-Study/README.md

 The company received $100 million in Series C funding in December 2013.
 On April 14, 2015, Shopify filed for an initial public offering (IPO) on the New York Stock Exchange and Toronto Stock Exchange under the symbols "SHOP" and "SH" respectively.
 Shopify went public on May 21, 2015, and in its debut on the New York Stock Exchange, started trading at $28, more than 60% higher than its US$17 offering price, with its IPO raising more than $131 million.
 Wikipedia - https://en.wikipedia.org/wiki/Shopify
-## Business Activities:
+## Business Activities
-* What specific financial problem is the company or project trying to solve?
+### What specific financial problem is the company or project trying to solve
 Shopify is an ecommerce platform that empowers its customers to market, sell, transact, ship and manage sales fulfilment.
 Shopify distinguishes itself in providing solutions for almost any business size – from the smallest one or two entrepreneurs through to large scale enterprises selling millions of dollars merchandise per week.
 Shopify has made “going online” simple, accessible and functionally rich.
 Its customers can seamlessly receive online orders, receive payments (through a variety of direct and indirect channels) and seamlessly fulfil orders through Amazon or any transport\logistics company.
 The key differentiators of Shopify are its:
 •	Ease of use – upwards from the novice online start-up.